Major Psychological Theories: A Comprehensive Overview for Mental Health Professionals

 4. Brain structure and function

-Neuroscientific research has provided insights into various psychological phenomena, such as memory formation, emotional processing, and decision-making.
+Neuroscientific investigation has shed light on various psychological phenomena, including memory formation, emotional processing, and decision-making.

-It has also contributed to the development of targeted interventions for neurological and psychiatric disorders.
+It has also contributed to designing targeted treatments for neurological and psychiatric ailments.

-The integration of biological perspectives with other psychological approaches has led to a more comprehensive understanding of mental health.
+Combining biological perspectives with other psychological frameworks has led to a more holistic understanding of mental health, informing personalized treatment approaches and enhancing the effectiveness of psychological interventions.